Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Page: Removed Javascript patterns previously used in the Admin Page that should improve performance lightly (bind pattern).
+* Admin Page: Moved the button for closing the Jumpstart modal closer to the dialog so it's more visible.
 * SEO Tools: Removed SEO Tools from Jumpstart
 * VideoPress: Default to grid view when linking to upload videos